darrelllong/Public-key-Cryptography-in-Python/README.md

 not generally yield the prime factors, only whether the input number is prime.
 Factorization is thought to be a computationally difficult problem.
-At the same time, primality testing requires polynomial time is polynomial in the size of the input (the logarithm of the cardinality of the number).
-Some primality tests prove that a number is prime, while others like Miller–Rabin prove that a number is composite.
+At the same time, primality testing requires polynomial time.
+It is polynomial in the size of the input (the logarithm of the cardinality of the number).
+Some primality tests prove that a number is prime, while others like probabilistic Miller–Rabin prove that a number is composite.

 The simplest primality test is trial division: given an input number,